dylan-lang/opendylan/documentation/library-reference/source/common-dylan/index.rst

   that is very widely used.

 - :doc:`simple-io` Simple formatting facilities.
-For more flexible formatting and printing, see the *io* library.
+For more flexible formatting and printing, see the :doc:`io <../io/index>` library.

 - :doc:`simple-random` A facility for generating pseudo-random integers.

+- :doc:`simple-timers` A facility for tracking intervals of time.

 - :doc:`transcendentals` A set of open generic functions for ANSI C-like behavior over real numbers.